-We, of the Psychology Department of the University of Connecticut at Stamford, endeavor to provide the very best in undergraduate education in psychology.
-The faculty of the Psychology Department are internationally recognized as scholars in their fields of research and locally recognized for their excellence in undergraduate teaching.
-The Psychology major is the largest undergraduate major in the College of Liberal Arts and Sciences on the Stamford Campus.
-There are currently more than 80 undergraduate psychology majors at the Stamford Campus.
+The Department of Psychological Sciences of the University of Connecticut at Stamford, endeavors to provide the very best in undergraduate education in psychology.
+The faculty of the department are internationally recognized as scholars in their fields of research and locally recognized for their excellence in undergraduate teaching.
+The Psychological Sciences major is the largest undergraduate major in the College of Liberal Arts and Sciences on the Stamford Campus.
+There are currently more than 80 undergraduate Psychological Sciences majors at the Stamford Campus.

-The faculty of the Psychology Department are always on hand for advising, counseling, and career guidance.
+The faculty of the Department of Psychological Sciences are always on hand for advising, counseling, and career guidance.
 The Psychology Club, whose membership includes both upper division majors and non-majors, as well as lower division students, offers students opportunities to get together for films, discussion, lectures, field trips, and other outings.

-For more information, please visit Storrs Department of Psychology Website.
+For more information, please visit the Storrs Department Psychological Sciences

 Bachelor of Arts Degree*